web-widget/shared-cache/README.md

 }
 ```

+**⚠️ Performance Warning**: By default, SharedCache processes Vary headers which requires **two KV storage queries** per cache lookup.
+If you're using a slow KV storage (like remote Redis), this can significantly impact performance.
+Consider setting `ignoreVary: true` to disable Vary processing and use only one query per lookup.

 #### `cacheKeyRules`

 Customize how cache keys are generated to optimize cache hit rates and handle different caching scenarios: